Code

 Note that in implementation, the policy and value are typically both returned by a single deep neural network, that is, with a single set of parameters, and the two loss functions are added together.

 In this chapter, we explored tree search-based algorithms for deterministic, zero sum, fully observable two-player games.
-We began with Section 8.3, an algorithm for exactly solving the game value of every possible state.
+We began with min-max search (Section 9.3), an algorithm for exactly solving the game value of every possible state.
 However, this is impossible to execute in practice, and so we must resort to various ways to reduce the number of states and actions that we must explore.
-Section 8.4 does this by -pruning- away states that we already know to be suboptimal, and Section 8.5 -approximates- the value of states instead of evaluating them exactly.
+Alpha-beta search (Section 9.4) does this by pruning away states that we already know to be suboptimal, and MCTS (Section 9.5) approximates the value of states instead of evaluating them exactly.

-Chapter 5 of Russell and Norvig (2021) provides an excellent overview of search methods in games.
+Russell & Norvig (2021, ch.
+5) provides an excellent overview of search methods in games.
 The original AlphaGo paper Silver et al. (2016) was a groundbreaking application of these technologies.
-Silver et al. (2017) removed the imitation learning phase, learning from scratch.
-AlphaZero Silver et al. (2018) then extended to other games beyond Go, namely shogi and chess, also learning from scratch.
-In MuZero Schrittwieser et al. (2020), this was further extended by learning a model of the game dynamics.
+Silver et al. (2017) removed the imitation learning phase, learning the optimal policy from scratch using self-play.
+AlphaZero (Silver et al., 2018) then extended to other games beyond Go, namely shogi and chess, also learning from scratch.
+In MuZero (Schrittwieser et al., 2020), this was further extended by learning a model of the game dynamics.
+EfficientZero (Ye et al., 2021) presented a more sample-efficient algorithm based on MuZero.
+Gumbel MuZero (Danihelka et al., 2021) greatly improved the computational efficiency of MuZero by reducing the number of rollouts required.
+Stochastic MuZero (Antonoglou et al., 2021) extends MuZero to stochastic environments.